Arbitrage: Cross-border arbitrage

 Cross-border arbitrage exploits different prices of the same stock in different countries:

 Example: Apple is trading on NASDAQ at US$108.84.
 The stock is also traded on the German electronic exchange, XETRA.
 If 1 euro costs US$1.11, a cross-border trader could enter a buy order on the XETRA at €98.03 per Apple share and a sell order at €98.07 per share.

 Some brokers in Germany do not offer access to the U.S. exchanges.
 Hence if a German retail investor wants to buy Apple stock, he needs to buy it on the XETRA.
 The cross-border trader would sell the Apple shares on XETRA to the investor and buy the shares in the same second on NASDAQ.
 Afterwards, the cross-border trader would need to transfer the shares bought on NASDAQ to the German XETRA exchange, where he is obliged to deliver the stock.

-In most cases, the quotation on the local exchanges is done electronically by high-frequency traders, taking into consideration the home price of the stock and the exchange rate.
-This kind of high-frequency trading benefits the public, as it reduces the cost to the German investor and enables them to buy U.S. shares.